 4. Use fresh blades.

-We recommend that you do not use the same razor blade more than 3-5 times.
-After this, they lose sharpness and instead start pulling and tugging, instead of cutting clean.
-A "refill" for multi-blade systems can cost as much as 4-5 euro per razor blade.
-Due to the high price, many choose to wait significantly longer to switch to a fresher razor blade.
+We recommend that you don't use the same razor blade more than 3-5 times.
+After this, they lose sharpness and start pulling and tugging instead of cutting clean.
+A "refill" for multi-blade systems can cost as much as 4-5 euros per razor blade.
+Due to the high price, many choose to wait a considerably long time before switching to a fresh razor blade.
 In comparison, Vali razor blades in the trade cost about €0.5 per razor blade.
-Almost 90% cheaper than a regular multi-blade razor!
-It allows you to change razor blades much more often.
-Better for both your skin and wallet because our razor blades can be recycled.
+A fraction of the cost of regular multi-blade razors!
+Allowing you to change razor blades more frequently.
+Better for both your skin and wallet since our razor blades can be recycled.